By Ellis Nassour

 On June 28, 1946, as Margaret and her sister Elaine (an actress, stage manager, and producer/director who died in 1986) made plans for their mother's 58th birthday celebration the next day, Miss Perry had a fatal heart attack.

 Pemberton memorialized her as "an individualist who met life head on, dramatized life, and gave of a generous nature."
-At Jacob Wilk's suggestion, he proposed an award in her honor for distinguished stage acting and technical achievement.
+He proposed an award in her honor for distinguished stage acting and technical achievement.
 At the initial event in 1947, as he handed out an award, he called it a Tony.
 The name stuck.